Platypus GravityWorks 4L Water Filter System Overview

 Where to Buy Platypus GravityWorks 4L Water Filter System

 The GravityWorks 4L Water Filter System was tested for this review.
 It comes with all the components listed in the Specifications table.
 Platypus also sells the system with 2L bags, instead of 4L bags.
 It’s $10 cheaper, and meant for solo trips or 2-person groups.
 It does weigh about an ounce less, but we’ve found that having larger bags is usually better in the long run.
-Both systems are listed below.
-For reference, a replacement filter cartridge costs $54.95 at the time of writing.
+A replacement filter cartridge costs $54.95 at the time of writing.